Introduction: New Landmarks for Astrology and Modern Challenges

 Within the past century, alterations in lifestyles across the population have led to rising burdens on chronic diseases, with conditions including but not limited to atherosclerosis, cancers attributed to hormonal mechanisms, cancers from the gastrointestinal area, osteoporosis, and type 2 diabetes mellitus.
 Uniting these conditions, however, are a significant tendency toward comorbidity, plus susceptibility to the behavioral risk factors that exist broadly in the developed world.

-The term modernity can be considered as comprising multiplicity, including urbanization, industrialization, technological advancement, secularization, consumerism, and westernization.
-Modernity contributes to the elevated risk of depression through reduced physical activity and intensified competition, inequality, and social isolation in adverse social environments.
+Modern life spans multiple dimensions, including urbanization, industrialization, technological advancement, secularization, consumerism, and westernization.
+These interconnected forces elevate the risk of depression by reducing physical activity and intensifying competition, inequality, and social isolation within adverse social environments.

 Another important factor, the influence of modern living on physical activity, tends to mar our better health aspects.